maplibre/maplibre-native/docs/mdbook/src/android/map-options-guide.md

 When working with maps there are chances of providing default values for MapView to render.
 There are several ways to build MapView:
 1. Providing existing XML namespace tags of MapView in layout
-2. Creating `MapLibreMapOptions` and providing builder function values
+2. Creating `MapLibreMapOptions` and providing builder function values into MapView
+3. Creating `SupportMapFragment` with the help of `MapLibreMapOptions`

 Before explaining MapView configurations we need to know what we can do with both XML namespaces and `MapLibreMaptions`